ory/docs/docs/keto/contributing.md

 Pull requests eligible for review

 1. follow the repository's code formatting conventions;
-2. include tests which prove that the change works as intended and does not add regressions;
+2. include tests which prove that the change works as intended and doesn't add regressions;
 3. document the changes in the code and/or the project's documentation;
 4. pass the CI pipeline;